isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Aug_18.rst

 	LEFT JOIN
 	  apc_mut m
 	ON
-	  b.barcode = m.barcode AND b.label = m.label
-	GROUP BY
+	  b.barcode=m.barcode AND b.label=m.label
-          1, 2, 3, 4, 5
+	GROUP BY 1, 2, 3, 4, 5 ),

+        -- Finaly, we do need to replace the NULL values since the ML functions -- cannot be trained with NULL values apc_final AS (
+        SELECT
+          label, barcode, apc, apcvarclass, apcvartype
+        FROM
+          apc_join
+        WHERE
+          apc IS NOT NULL
+        UNION ALL
+        SELECT
+          label, barcode,
+          "APC WT" AS apc,
+          "APC WT" AS apcvarclass,
+          "APC WT" AS apcvartype
+        FROM
+          apc_join
+        WHERE
-        )
+          apc IS NULL )

-So, if a sample doesn't have a mutation in APC, you get nulls in the mutation columns, *eg*:
+So, if a sample doesn't have a mutation in APC, the nulls are replaced with the "APC WT" strings, and otherwise, the features specify the mutation class and type, *eg*:

 ::

 	Row label      barcode            apc       apcvarclass             apcvartype
-	1   TCGA-COAD  TCGA-AD-6965-01A   null   null                    null
+	1   TCGA-COAD  TCGA-AD-6965-01A   APC WT    APC WT                  APC WT

 	-- But if you select a tumor with a mutation in APC you get:

-	1   TCGA-COAD  TCGA-AA-A010-01A   APC    APC In_Frame_Del        APC DEL
+	1   TCGA-COAD  TCGA-AA-A010-01A   APC Mut   APC In_Frame_Del        APC DEL
-	2   TCGA-COAD  TCGA-AA-A010-01A   APC    APC Nonsense_Mutation   APC SNP
+	2   TCGA-COAD  TCGA-AA-A010-01A   APC Mut   APC Nonsense_Mutation   APC SNP
-	3   TCGA-COAD  TCGA-AA-A010-01A   APC    APC Intron              APC SNP
+	3   TCGA-COAD  TCGA-AA-A010-01A   APC Mut   APC Intron              APC SNP

 Let's repeat the above, but this time with KRAS, and then join the two results so that we have data for both KRAS and APC.
-We will save this table in our new dataset with the name `apc_kras`.
+We will save this table in our new dataset with the name `apc_kras_data`.
 (The apc_join table should have 710 rows containing information for 579 barcodes, and the kras_join table should have 589 rows containing information for the same 579 barcodes.
 Joining these two will produce